Subscribe to Asset Servicing & Fintech Insights

 The inherent flexibility of repo agreements is appealing to institutional investors.
 As they are collateralized investments with short-term or even overnight maturities, it is easy to manage changes in day-over-day cash balances while insulating investors from interest rate risk, especially in a rising rate environment.
 The overnight repo rate generally pays a rate in line with the lower end of the federal funds rate target range.

 As cash positions grow, investors want to optimize their positions without sacrificing performance, adding administrative burdens or increasing credit and counterparty exposure.
 It makes sense that, in the repo markets, FICC Sponsored Repo attracts investors across a wide spectrum of investor types.
-Although FICC Repo agreements have been available since 2005, demand has grown significantly since 2017 when FICC expanded its rules to allow qualified institutional buyers to be sponsored into its marketplace.4 As of the end of 2021, the average daily trading volume of FICC Sponsored Repo transactions was more than $300B.5
+Although FICC Repo agreements have been available since 2005, demand has grown significantly since 2017 when FICC expanded its rules to allow qualified institutional buyers to be sponsored into its marketplace.3 This has led to significant growth, and as of June 2023, FICC Sponsored Repo volumes exceeded $750B in daily activity.4

-Some of the key benefits that set FICC Sponsored Repos apart from other types of repo include increased efficiency, operational ease, improved liquidity and safety.
+Some of the key benefits that set FICC Sponsored Repos apart from other types of repos include increased efficiency, operational ease, improved liquidity and safety.